laryxm/azure-optimizing-ml-pipeline/README.md

 The Scikit-learn pipeline obtains the provided data from the provided URL.
 Following data download, a number of data cleaning steps are carried out including:

-1. Removing NAs from the dataset.
+- Removing NAs from the dataset.
-2. One-hot encoding job titles, contact, and education variables.
+- One-hot encoding job titles, contact, and education variables (categorical).
-3. Encoding a number of other categorical variables.
-4. Encoding months of the year.
+- Encoding a number of other categorical variables, months of the year and target variable.
-5. Encoding the target variable.

 ### Model